-A few minutes later, Zoey was on the front porch of Allen Hall and waiting for someone that looked like what Perri had described as Poe to arrive.
+A few minutes later, Zoey was on the front porch of Allen Hall and waiting for someone that looked like Poe's picture to arrive.
 When she saw the dark-haired boy, she smiled.

 "My name is Zoey.
 Perri sent me here because she's not ready yet.
-Her alarm clock didn't wake her on time and she insists on perfecting herself.
+Her alarm clock didn't wake her on time and she insists on perfecting herself, heaven knows why, she looked fine.
 So, your name is Poe?"

 "Well, no. My name's Edgar.
-But, Edgar Allen Poe… and because I'm an English and rhetoric secondary Ed. double major."
+But, Edgar Allen Poe… and because I'm an English major."